 Ongoing Activities: Storm Supplemental Funds received in FY17 for this O&M navigation project totaling \$275,000.
-The interior portion of the north inlet shoreline/revetment was severely eroded during the October 2015 and January 2016 Nor'easter resulting in scarping at the end of the structure.
-These funds are being used to repair and stabilize the terminus of the revetment using rock and a green infrastructure approach.
-Construction will be completed in April 2018.
+The interior portion of the north inlet shoreline/revetment was severely eroded during several Nor'easters resulting in scarping at the end of the structure.
+These funds were used to repair and stabilize the terminus of the revetment using rock and a green infrastructure approach.
+Construction was completed in April 2018 with additional plantings placed in September 2018.

-Project Condition Surveys of the navigation channel were conducted in FY17 and will be conducted in FY18.
+Project Condition Surveys of the navigation channel were conducted in FY18 and will be conducted in FY19.

-An Indian River Inlet workgroup meets at least annually to discuss regional technical issues including the navigation project, the sand bypass plant and the shore protection projects in the vicinity.
+An Indian River Inlet workgroup meets annually to discuss regional technical issues including the navigation project, the sand bypass plant and the shore protection projects in the vicinity.
 The workgroup includes participants from USACE, the State of Delaware and the University of Delaware.
-The USACE National Regional Sediment Management program funded a proposal in FY18 to investigate a systems approach in Delaware including Indian River Inlet.
+The USACE National Regional Sediment Management program funded proposals in FY18 and FY19 to investigate a systems approach.